IzzulGod/Sorachio-o1/README.md

 Usage

--Input type: text, image, or audio
+- Input type: text, image, or audio
--Input data: For text, type your prompt; for image/audio, provide the file path.
+- Input data: For text, type your prompt; for image/audio, provide the file path.

 Example: